We surveyed the largest cities in North Carolina and found it's much less affordable to be a renter than a homeowner in the state.

 Costs associated with housing in Holly Springs amount to 24.47% of its residents' incomes.
 Even though renters pay about $380 less than homeowners here, Holly Springs is less affordable for renters than the least affordable city for homeowners.

 The fifth most affordable city in North Carolina is Mooresville.
-This city, which sits alongside Lake Norman to the north of Charlotte, costs its renters about 25.31% of their income per year on housing.
+This city, which also sits alongside Lake Norman, costs its renters about 25.31% of their income per year on housing.
 Renters spend $1,037 per month on home expenses.

-Housing in North Carolina's most unaffordable cities can cost residents more than 40% of their incomes
+Housing in North Carolina's most unaffordable cities can cost residents more than 40% of their income

-As with North Carolina's least affordable cities for homeowners, renters' low wages contribute to the unaffordability of a region.
-Median income in the five most unaffordable cities in the state is $21,132, about a third less than the median for other renters in the state.
+As with North Carolina's least affordable cities for homeowners, low wages contribute to the unaffordability of a region for renters.
+The median income in the five most unaffordable cities in the state is $21,132, about a third less than the median for renters elsewhere in the state.

 Kinston is the least affordable city in the state.
-Its residents spend 40.21% of their incomes on housing costs per year.
+Its residents spend 40.21% of their income on housing costs per year.
 This figure is 10% higher than the government's benchmark for affordability.
-Although the $674 cost per year is the fourth cheapest in the state, Kinston's renters are adversely affected by having the lowest median income, $20,115, among the cities we surveyed.
+Although the $674 cost per year is the fourth cheapest in the state, Kinston's renters are adversely affected by having the lowest median income — $20,115 — among the cities we surveyed.

 Shelby is the second least affordable city in the state.
-Renters in Shelby also spend more than two fifths of their incomes on housing per year, while making $33,000 less than homeowners.
-Yet the monthly difference in housing costs between the two groups is less than $10 per month.
+Renters in Shelby spend more than two-fifths of their income on housing per year.
+Although renters here make $33,000 less than homeowners, the monthly difference in housing costs between the two groups is less than $10 per month.
 Consequently, despite its unaffordability for renters, Shelby is among the most affordable cities for homeowners in North Carolina.

 Renters in Lumberton spend only $7,056 per year on housing.
-However, like those in Kinston and Shelby, renters in Lumberton have relatively low incomes and can't absorb housing costs well.
+However, like those in Kinston and Shelby, renters in Lumberton have relatively low incomes and can't absorb housing costs.
 In Lumberton, renters earn about $21,000 per year.
-Homeowners' incomes here are also below the state's median, but this group benefits from the city's low housing costs of $687 per month.
+Incomes here are also below the state's median for homeowners, but they benefit from the city's low cost of $687 per month to own a home.

-The cities of Wilmington and **Greenville* are the fourth and fifth least affordable cities for renters in the state.
-Each city's renters spend about 37% of their incomes on housing.
-In both Greenville and Wilmington, the median income for renters is about $47,000 less than homeowners in the same city.
+The cities of Wilmington and Greenville are the fourth and fifth least affordable cities for renters, who spend about 37% of their income on housing.
+In both Greenville and Wilmington, the median income for renters is about $47,000 less than for homeowners in the same city.
 These disparities are the seventh and eighth largest among the cities we surveyed.

 Is insurance affordable for North Carolina's homeowners and renters?

 For both homeowners and renters, the cost of insurance is a factor in determining a home's affordability.
-Since the cost of insurance varies with household due to a variety of reasons, including personal history and location, it's best to consider the coverage options from a few providers.
+Because the cost of insurance varies by household — due to a variety of reasons, including personal history and location — it's best to consider the coverage options from a few providers.

-Because homeowners insurance is often included as a requirement by mortgage lenders, its costs are included in the Census Bureau's calculations of affordability.
-The price of renters insurance isn't accounted for, though.
+Because homeowners insurance is often a requirement by mortgage lenders, its costs are included in the Census Bureau's calculations of affordability.
+But the price of insurance isn't factored in for renters.

 Homeowners insurance in North Carolina

 Homeowners in North Carolina spend an average of $1,089 per year on homeowners insurance.
 This number is close to the national average of $1,083.
-Since the state also ranks in the National Association of Insurance Commissioners' (NAIC) list of states that make flood damage claims, it could be a good idea to purchase flood insurance as well.
-Most homeowners insurance policies don't provide coverage for this type of peril, but coverage is often a small percentage of one's income.
+Since North Carolina also ranks in the National Association of Insurance Commissioners' (NAIC) list of states that make flood damage claims, it could be a good idea to purchase flood insurance as well.
+Most homeowners insurance policies don't provide coverage for this peril, but adding coverage often costs only a small percentage of income.

 Flood insurance typically costs $814 per year for North Carolinians.
 Tacked onto a regular homeowners insurance policy, full coverage amounts to an average yearly cost of about $1,900.
-This number represents a 3% expense of the state's median homeowners income of $64,000 or 4% of the study's lowest-earning city, Asheboro.
+This number represents 3% of the state's median homeowners' income of $64,000 and 4% for homeowners in the study's lowest-earning city, Asheboro.

 Renters insurance in North Carolina

 Renters in North Carolina spend an average of $240 per year on insurance.
-The state's mean cost of renters insurance is about $50 more expensive than the country's overall annual cost of $187.
+The state's average cost of renters insurance is about $50 more expensive than the country's overall annual cost of $187.
 Like homeowners, renters in North Carolina should consider flood insurance, as this type of damage is not often covered by a typical policy.
-The price of protection may cost an average of $814 per year.
+The price of protection costs an average of $814 per year.

-Because the cost of renters insurance isn't accounted for by the Census Bureau's assessment of gross net rent, tenants who purchase this protection must consider its cost separate from utilities.
-Fortunately, since the cost of renters insurance is significantly cheaper than homeowners insurance, its price carries a lower financial burden, even with flood insurance.
-Full coverage comes to about $1,050 per year, about 3% of North Carolina's median income for renters.
+Because the cost of renters insurance isn't accounted for by the Census Bureau's assessment, renters who purchase this protection must consider its cost separate from utilities.
+Fortunately, the cost of renters insurance is significantly cheaper than homeowners insurance, even with flood insurance added.
+Full coverage comes to about $1,050 per year, or 3% of North Carolina's median income for renters.
 For the state's lowest-earning city, Kinston, this expense takes up about 5% of its median income.

-We analyzed the affordability of owning and renting a home in this state using data from the Census Bureau's database.
-The major cities in this study have an estimated population of over 20,000 people as of 2018.
+We analyzed the affordability of owning or renting a home in this state using data from the Census Bureau's database.
+The major cities in this study have an estimated population of over 20,000 as of 2018.